Kaminar1/twitter-scraper/README.md

 [ ] Go through all videos in the database
 [ ] Fetch tweets (for this time period?) on a 'timeline'
 [ ] Group tweets with videos that are posted in a set timeframe?
-[ ] filter out tweets based on:
+[ ] filter out tweets based on filter config:

 - has image
 - has at least one from a set of hastags
 - has at least one from a set of words/terms
 - a "reply" has link to the twitch?
-- has an exact matching phrase from a set
+- has an exact matching phrase from a Set

 As this might take a while to make 100% correct guesses linked to a `vod_id` in the database, make a backup solution in React to manually link with "best guesses".

 ## ![toodank](https://cdn.betterttv.net/emote/5ad22a7096065b6c6bddf7f3/1x) → ![dankies](https://cdn.betterttv.net/emote/5f92938a710f8302f0c8ee82/1x)

+Split into two parts:

+- Find tweets based on a filter, and save them to the database.
+- Go through the database and find matches from vod coll and tweets coll

 ---